 For those who want nothing to do with the madness that comes with Black Friday and prefer to spend the day after Thanksgiving digesting with loved ones, Cyber Monday provides the chance to scoop up similar doorbuster savings online.
 As the Internet continues to grow as a popular destination to buy gifts during the holidays, this e-shopping event is poised to make history again this year.
-Last year, Cyber Monday generated over $3.45 billion and retail experts predict an increase in overall online purchases this year.

 The keys to doing Cyber Monday right

 Though shopping online is certainly less chaotic than shopping in store, the recent frenzy of Cyber Monday sales promotions is overwhelming and those who try to tackle it without a plan may end up getting duped out of a deal.
 To streamline the buying process and make sure you snag savings with less stress, follow these smart cyber shopping tips.

 Cyber Monday is a work day for many of us which means shopping over our lunch hours and from remote locations.
 Often, this means sharing personal payment information over public networks which puts your financial information at risk.
 Always use a secure connection to make a purchase and not those available at your local coffee shop.
 Also, be sure to use a credit card as it offers multiple layers of protection against hackers.